-6.0 Provider(s) Eligible to Bill for the Procedure, Product, or Service
+6.0 Provider(s) Eligible to Bill for the Procedure, Product, or Service c. bill only for procedures, products, and services that are within the scope of their clinical practice, as defined by the appropriate licensing entity.

 To be eligible to bill for the procedure, product, or service related to this policy, the provider(s) shall: